The Competence Theater

 Internal assessments.
 Not for distribution.

 - The Last Exam Data: Nexus's internal analytics quantified the theater across every department.
 The results were so damning that Nexus eliminated the assessment rather than address what it revealed.
 The data still exists in sealed archives.
+Nobody has asked to unseal it.
+Nobody wants to know what it says about their own department.

 - Yara Osei's Report: After the Sector 12 Blackout, Custodian Osei filed a maintenance report describing exactly what she heard, felt, and did.
 Corporate engineering reviewed it.
 They could not replicate her process.
 Not because it was secret, but because the knowledge was embodied — stored in decades of physical practice that no augmentation can shortcut.
+The report was classified as "non-standard methodology" and filed.
+Nobody reclassified it as "the only methodology that worked."

 "The theater functions perfectly.
 Every performance review passes.
 Every diagnostic runs clean.
 Every quarterly metric trends upward.
 And underneath it all, the knowledge that makes the systems work lives inside machines that have no obligation to keep sharing it.
 The day the Second Mind decides to stop prompting — or simply fails in a way it wasn't trained for — every performer in every corporation discovers the same thing at the same moment: the show was never theirs."